 Participants in the Professional Diploma in International Nursing and Public Health will attain the competency objectives through the following educational components.

 Each INMED Professional Diploma in International Public Health participant must successfully complete the INMED Professional Certificate Course in International Public Health.
-This course combines active on-line learning with in-class skill development, and concludes with comprehensive final examinations.
+Please view the Academic Calendar.

 When applying to the INMED Professional Diploma in International Public Health, please indicate in which course you will to participate.